solo-io/service-mesh-extensions/docs/docs/contributing/_index.md

 ---
-title: Contributing to the service-mesh-hub
+title: Contributing to the Service Mesh Hub
 menuTitle: Contributing
 weight: 3
 ---